GitHixy/GitHixy-SND-Scripts/Chocobo Race/ChocoboRace_README.md

 - **TextAdvance**: For interacting with menus

 ### Required Scripts
-- **vac_functions.lua**: Must be loaded separately in SND before running this script
+- **vac_functions.lua** (optional): For full Chocobo information retrieval.
+Load separately in SND for enhanced functionality.

 ### Instructions
 1. Load `vac_functions.lua` as a separate script in SND first